YINI-lang/YINI-spec/YINI-Specification.md

 | Lenient | Optional (*) |
 | Strict | Yes (mandatory) |

-(*) In systems that value deterministic parsing, even lenient mode should favor explicit termination.
+(*) In systems that value deterministic parsing, even lenient mode SHOULD favor explicit termination.

 ##### Rationale
 The document terminator ensures robust parsing boundaries, improves multi-file safety, and aids debugging.

 #### 11.2.6.
 Escaping and String Literals
 - Escape sequences are **ONLY allowed** in in C-Triple-quoted and Classic strings (quoted with `'` or `"`, **and prefixed** with `C` or `c`).
-- Triple-quoted strings must use `"""` for both opening and closing (`'''` is not supported).
+- Triple-quoted strings MUST use `"""` for both opening and closing (`'''` is not supported).

 #### 11.2.7.
 Shortest Valid YINI Documents in Strict Mode
 - **Valid short documents in strict mode:**